iakujobi/Android_SimpleToDo/README.md

-# Project 1 - *Simple ToDo*
+# Android Pre-work - *Todo App*

-**Simple ToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**ToDo App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Ikechukwu Akujobi**